 $5.9 trillion: The projected amount of additional investments needed in clean energy technologies over the next 25 years to transition the world to low carbon energy and meet the goals of the Paris Climate Accord

 800: Coal power plants currently planned or under construction globally

 0: Coal plants that can be built and still keep global temperature increase below 2 degrees Celsius (3.6 degrees Fahrenheit)

 15: Major insurance companies (European and Australian) that have stopped or limited their insurance coverage for coal and/or tar sands industries.

-0: Major US insurers that have committed to end underwriting or investments in fossil fuel companies and projects
+1: Major US insurers that have committed to limit or end underwriting and/or investments in fossil fuel companies and projects